VPAC/superlinux/supercomputingwithlinux.md

 Users can interact directly with the shell, or with an application which interacts with the shell as the image portrays (image from opensuse.org).
 A user submits their commands to the shell, which then either executes them directly or passes them on to other programs.
 These programs in turn request lower-level services from the kernel.
 Unlike some operating systems, Linux has a number of different shells available to users some of which we'll briefly explore in this course; the default most of these days is bash.

-.bash_profile is executed when you login.
+`.bash_profile` is executed when you login.
-.bashrc is typically used for non login shells.
+`.bashrc` is typically used for non login shells.

-What does this mean?

 When Bash is invoked as an interactive login shell it first reads and executes commands from the file `/etc/profile`, if that file exists.
 After reading that file, it looks for `~/.bash_profile`, `~/.bash_login`, and `~/.profile`, in that order, and reads and executes commands from the first one that exists and is readable.